kgicheha/networkPlusNotes/notesUdemy.md

-Horizontal runs are terminated with 110-punch-downs Patch panels and RJ-45 connectors also have Cat ratings The primary equipment room is called the Main Distribution Frame (MDF) Rack-mounted equipment is standardized at 19” wide and a multiple of 1 ¾ “ tall (called a U or unit) The demarc separates the telecom company’s property from your responsibility.
+Horizontal runs are terminated with 110-punch-downs Patch panels and RJ-45 connectors also have Cat ratings The primary equipment room is called the Main Distribution Frame (MDF) IDF is a smaller version of the MDF, and usually sits in another location that eventually routes back to the MDF The demarcation point can be any where in your organization Rack-mounted equipment is standardized at 19” wide and a multiple of 1 ¾ “ tall (called a U or unit) The demarc separates the telecom company’s property from your responsibility.
 A 66-punchdown blockis a very old patch panel, typically used in a non-VOIP telephone systems’